White Knight Chronicles: Georama

 The Georama system is an online mode that lets the player create their own town.
 It can function as a lobby and allows the player to set up shops and harvest spots.
 People can enter this virtual town and also take a look around.
 The editing mode functions as a system that can be placed from a list of objects ranging from houses and other garden accessories to anything customizable for the town.
 Towns can be placed in the middle of plains, deserts, or wilderness with six different field types.
-Other items can also help to shape the hub including elevated platforms, embankments, trees, and other items.
+Other items can also help to shape the hub including elevated platforms, embankments, and trees.
 The georama system was also in Level-5's Dark Cloud series.
-Non-player characters (NPCs) can be recruited to towns from locations around the world map.
+Non-player characters can be recruited to towns from locations around the world map.
 This makes the player's Georama change depending on whoever is living in it.
 NPCs have jobs and specific skill levels which will affect the kind of materials and items available to use in Georama.
 Each Geonet has up to 20 rooms for players to join.
-A maximum of 12 people can visit a room at one time, and up to 4 can take on a quest together.
+A maximum of 12 people can visit a room at one time, and up to four can take on a quest together.

 Plot

 White Knight Chronicles begins in the kingdom of Balandor, where Princess Cisna is having a coming-of-age banquet.
 Leonard, the main protagonist; his childhood friend, Yulie; and the Avatar (a new employee at Rapacci Wines, where the three work), are tasked with delivering wine for the party.
-Once the delivery is completed, they decide to stay for the party, which is soon raided by an evil organization called the Magi.
+Once the delivery is finished, they decide to stay for the party, that is soon raided by an evil organization called the Magi.
 In the ensuing commotion, King Valtos, Cisna's father, is killed by a man in dark armor, causing a shocked Cisna to regain her voice (which was "lost" when her mother, Queen Floraine, was assassinated).
 Leonard grabs the distraught Cisna's hand and leads her to safety in the castle's lower levels.
-There, they find a giant suit of armor, an "Incorruptus"; and a strange gauntlet called the "Ark".
-Using the Ark to merge with the armor, Leonard becomes the White Knight, which can the combat the Magi.
-After eliminating a large monster from the castle, Cisna is kidnapped by the Magi.
-Sarvain, the royal advisor, tasks Leonard to rescue the Princess with the White Knight; Yulie, the Avatar, and a "humble traveler" named Eldore join him.
+There, they find a suit of armor, an "Incorruptus", and a strange gauntlet called the "Ark".
+Using the Ark to merge with the armor, Leonard becomes the White Knight, which is capable of fighting the Magi.
+After eliminating a monster from the castle, Cisna is kidnapped by the Magi.
+Sarvain, the royal advisor, tasks Leonard to rescue the Princess with the White Knight.
+Yulie, the Avatar, and a "humble traveler" named Eldore join him.

 The motive behind the kidnapping is Cisna's ability to unlock sealed Knights, of which she is unaware of at first.
 The leader of Magi is a general called Dregias, the man who killed Valtos.
-All that is known about him is that he is capable of transforming into the winged Black Knight, Ebonwings.
+All that is known about him is he is capable of transforming into the winged Black Knight, Ebonwings.